rse/k8s-util/README.md

 $ source k8s-util/k8s-util.bash
 ```

-(NOTICE: the `k8s-util.bash` script has to be `source`ed from within GNU
+NOTICE: the `k8s-util.bash` script has to be `source`ed from within GNU
 Bash, because its `env-docker` and `env-k8s` commands have to be able to
-augment your shell environment with additional environment variables)
+augment your shell environment with additional environment variables.

 Usage
 -----

 ### Establish Docker Client Environment

-To establish your local Docker environment use:
+To establish your local Docker client environment, use:

-  - For local contexts (via `/var/run/docker.sock`):
+  - For local access (via `/var/run/docker.sock`):

     ```sh
     $ k8s-util env-docker
     ```

-  - For remote contexts (via HTTP):
+  - For remote access (via HTTP):

     ```sh
     $ k8s-util env-docker <hostname> tcp
     ```

-  - For remote contexts (via HTTPS):
+  - For remote access (via HTTPS):

     ```sh
     $ k8s-util env-docker <hostname> tls